ExpressBaseSystems/ExpressBase.ServiceStack/README.md

 [EXPRESSbase](https://expressbase.com) is an open-source, Low-Code Rapid application development platform on the cloud for fast-growing SME (Small to Mid-sized business) to build & run internal process apps on web/mobile 10x faster.
 It is a truly multi-tenant, multi-database, cloud-native platform developed using micro-services architecture (not truly micro-services yet :D).

+EXPRESSbase has all the components to build huge, comprehensive internal business process apps - web & mobile.
+WebForm builder, MobilePage builder, Table/Chart/Map View builder, Dashboard builder, PDF builder, Email & SMS builders, Workflow/API builder, etc. It is still a work in progress, and a long way to go!

 **ExpressBase.ServiceStack** is the repository that holds the web-services as a micro-service (it is a mamoth currently, we will be breaking it down to smaller services).

 ### EXPRESSbase Micro-Services & Libraries